-c.
-LIVING WAGE.
-Support, in concept, legislation to authorize Fairfax County to require County contractors to provide a living wage to employees.
+a.
+LIVING WAGE: Support legislation to authorize Fairfax County to require County contractors to provide a living wage to employees.
 (2007)

 Rationale: Nearly nine (9) percent of Fairfax County households have incomes under \$25,000 per year.
 The high cost of living makes it particularly difficult for low-income workers to meet their basic needs.
-If state enabling legislation is required, the Federation applauds this effort.
+If state enabling legislation is required, the Federation applaeds this effort.